agrrh/agrrh.com/pages/cv.md

 - Actively participated at the migration from Salt to Ansible
 - Deep co-working with developers to resolve any deploy-related issue
 - Monitoring of 600+ hosts, virtual and real
-- Fault disks replaces, DNS zone control, escalation of network problems
+- Faulty disks replacements, DNS zone control, escalation of network problems

+Quit cause of poor internal communications.

 #### Head of Technical Support department at FastVPS (2012-2014)